stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

     }
 ```

-The definition is simple and intuitive: we have width and height of image
+The definition is simple and intuitive: we have the width and height of
-and single vector that contains pixel data.
+image and single vector that contains pixel data.

-`!` before `Int` is called “strictness annotation”.
+`!` before `Int` is called a “strictness annotation”.
 Haskell, being a lazy
-language (should I have said “the lazy language”?) does not normally
+language (should I have said “the lazy language”?), does not normally
-evaluate fields inside of data structure when data constructor itself is
+evaluate fields inside of a data structure when data constructor itself is
 evaluated.
-When only constructor is evaluated data is said to be in “weak
+When only the constructor is evaluated, data is said to be in
-head normal form” for some obscure historical reason (fully evaluated data
+“weak head normal form” for some obscure historical reason (fully evaluated
-is said to be in “normal form”).
-The `!` sign says: “Hey, we are all in one
+data is said to be in “normal form”).
+The `!` sign says: “Hey, we are all in
-boat now, if you evaluate constructor, evaluate me too”.
+one boat now, if you evaluate the constructor, evaluate me too”.

 Here is how it works.
 Suppose we have this data type: